-Join Dermot O' Connor for an in-depth discussion in this video Creating rough keys and pose tests, part of Hand-Drawn Animation in Flash.
+Join Dermot O' Connor for an in-depth discussion in this video Creating rough keys and pose tests, part of Flash: Hand-Drawn Animation.

 The next step is to take the thumb nail image, and to separate it into each separate pose in Photoshop.
 Which I've done here and I've brought these into the flash library and as you can see I've cleaned them up quite a bit because they were a bit noodley, they've got lines and notes all over them.
 So to see this animate on the stage I want them to be a little cleaner, easily done.
 And then I place them on the stage, using the feet as the placement point.
 And then as you can see here, his physical right foot is more or less in the same position.